jpardogo/ListBuddies/README.md

 Usage
 -----

-You must declare the following view in you on your xml layout:
+You must declare the following view in your xml layout:

 ```xml
 <com.jpardogo.listbuddies.lib.views.ListBuddiesLayout